lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Bias-Procedure/comcam-master-bias-procedure.rst

 - command LSSTComCam to take a number of bias frames,
 - call the Rubin Science Pipelines bias generation pipetask via the OCS-Controlled Pipeline System (OCPS),
 - verify the resulting bias (see the package `cp_verify`_ and `DMTN-101`_)
-- certify the resulting bias.
+- certify the resulting bias with a given range of validity dates.

 For more information about calibrations production (including verification and certification), please consult the `Constructing Calibrations documentation`_.